Middle School Mentors

 Benjamin S. Muhlestein resides in Overton, Nevada and is a husband and father of a beautiful wife and six wonderful children.
 He served a Mission for The Church of Jesus Christ of Latter-day Saints in the Hawaii Honolulu Mission.
 He received his Bachelor’s of Paralegal Studies from Utah Valley University in 2002, and earned his Master’s Degree in Classical Liberal Arts from George Wythe University in 2016.
 He has mentored youth and adults nationally and internationally for many years.
 He taught Seminary for an entire school year as a student teacher.
 He is the Founder of Illuminating the Light Within, Restoringthefounders.com, The Quintilian School of Oratory, and The George Washington Character Curricula.
 Benjamin has a deep passion for learning and teaching principles of liberty and freedom, and has great faith in the rising generation of youth to rise to the full potential of who God needs them to become.

-2023-2024 Mentor: Cell and Classification of Living Things (LC 1, 2, 3, 4 and self-paced), Genetics and Heredity (LC 1, 2, 3, 4 and self-paced), Chemistry and Ecology (self-paced), Geology and Astronomy (self-paced)
+2025-2026 Mentor: Cells and Classification of Living Things (LC 1, 2, 3, 4, 5 and self-paced), Genetics and Heredity (LC 1, 2, 3, 4, 5 and self-paced), Chemistry and Ecology (self-paced), Genetics and Heredity (self-paced)

 Laura Waite, Mentor at Ensign Peak Academy